matthewkrausse/parsons-prefect-dbt-cloud-tutorial/README.md

     ```bash
     # If the default branch is 'main'
     git push -u origin main

-    # If the default branch is 'master'
-    # git push -u origin master
     ```
 * You may be prompted for your GitHub username and password (or token) if using HTTPS.